surfer190/fixes/docs/network-automation/netbox-extensibility-overview.md

 * Can extend primary object views

 * List views
-* No burden of forking the project and maintaining the intergration and upstream
+* No burden of forking the project and maintaining the integration and upstream

 ## Sources